 Characteristics associated with confusion include an inability to recognize people, repeating questions, or not recognizing the environment The best way to respond to these behaviors is to acknowledge their confusion and be patient.
 While it doesn’t make sense to you, the confusion your loved one experiences is very real to them.
 Encourage healthy routines such as serving meals at the same time each day, and labeling frequently used items such as toothpaste.

 Aggression is probably the most frustrating, confusing dementia behavior to respond to because the person you’re trying so hard to help is acting aggressively toward you.
-While any person with dementia can become aggressive, it’s more common in the later stages.
+While any person with dementia can become aggressive, it’s more common in the later stages of the disease.

 Common Triggers Of Aggression Include: